Antenna types: Large loops

 the upper half of a vertical full-wavelength loop antenna mounted on the ground.
-The full loop is cut at two opposite points along its perimeter, and the lower half is omitted; the upper half mounted on the ground at the cut points, sticking up from the ground like a satchel handle.
+The full loop is cut at two opposite points along its perimeter, and the lower half is omitted; the upper half wired to an extensive ground system at each of the cut points, sticking up from the earth like a satchel handle.
 It is shaped like the Greek letter Π or an upside-down capital letter U, and is the loop antenna analog of a ground-mounted monopole antenna.
 Similar to how a vertical monopole uses its ground system to produce a "phantom" image of the rest of a dipole, the missing lower half of the half-loop is replaced by its image in the ground-plane.
 If shaped like a half of a square, a half-loop can operate either as a loop antenna or on its first harmonic as a dipole antenna whose ends have been bent over and grounded.
 (Note: Being able to operate a half-loop as a dipole on its first harmonic mode depends on the position of the feed-point.)

 Not to be confused with the visually similar but electrically different half-square antenna (see array antennas), (Note: A half-loop antenna is electrically different from a half-square array antenna, despite the confusingly similar names and confusingly similar appearance (Π).
 The clearest distinction between them is that the ends of the half-square have no DC connection to the ground (although they are probably connected by capacitive coupling) and the ground system is optional; although helpful when the ends are close to the ground, a ground system may be omitted without loss when the ends of the half-square are very far above the ground.
 In contrast, each of the half-loop's ends must be shorted to a ground system, and the ground system(s) is(are) mandatory for it to function.) nor the halo antenna.

 Halo antennas

 Halo antennas are loop antennas that uniquely sit in-between large and small loops; they are one half-wavelength in perimeter, with a small gap cut into the loop rim.
-For practical purposes, "halos" are naturally resonant on one frequency.
-They are intermediate in size and function between small and large loops, and are often described as a half-wavelength dipole that has been bent from a straight line into a round circle, but with its far ends left unconnected.
+For practical purposes, "halos" are only used on their lowest natural resonant frequency.
+Halos are intermediate in size and function between small and large loops, and are often described as a half-wavelength dipole that has been bent from a straight line into a round circle, but with its far ends left unconnected.

-The approximately-omnidirectional pattern of halos resembles small loops; their radiation efficiency lies between the high efficiency of large loops and the generally poor efficiency of small loops.
-Halos are self-resonant like full-wave loops, but have no practical higher harmonics.
+Halos' radiation pattern is mostly in-plane and nearly omnidirectional, about the same as small loops' radiation pattern.
+Halos' radiation efficiency is intermediate between the high efficiency of large loops and the generally poor efficiency of small loops.
+Halos are self-resonant like full-wave loops, but are almost never used on their higher (odd multiple) harmonics, because of the nuisance side-lobes that form at otherwise-usable odd-numbered higher resonances.
 In some regards they represent the extreme upper size limit of small transmitting loops.